OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/rollback-to-a-previous-version.md

 Some software factories have complex internal processes to deploy applications, making it difficult to integrate OutSystems in their deployment procedures.

 In such scenarios, another way to rollback to a previous version, is to create a Solution in the Service Center console **before deploying a new version**.
-Solutions allow you to aggregate several application modules (eSpaces and extensions) into a single deployable unit.
+Solutions allow you to aggregate several application modules into a single deployable unit.

 To create the Solution, do the following: